marcomarchesi/super-python/concurrency/README.md

 - **Deadlock** happens if a thread doesn't release the lock
 - use a Pipeline to solve a Producer/Consumer problem -- but only one data at the time
+    --> better with a Queue
-- use a Queue and Event sync mechanism
+- use a Queue and Event sync mechanism (as in `producer_consumer.py`)
+- not easy to debug in general, try for example to forget to `import random` from the script above
+- Threading objects
+    `threading.Semaphore` used to protect resources, it's atomic (it cannot be interrupted) `threading.Timer` used for running functions with a delay on a new thread `threading.Barrier` it forces sync between a number of threads